Number of Physical Activity Courses

 Graduation Under a Particular Catalog

-A student who transfers from a public community college in Texas may choose to graduate under the University catalog in effect at the time the student first earned credit at the community college (maximum of three years earlier) or a later catalog in effect when the student earned credit at either the community college or the University.
+A student who transfers from a public community college in Texas may choose to graduate under the University catalog in effect at the time the student first earned credit at the community college (maximum of four years earlier) or a later catalog in effect when the student earned credit at either the community college or the University.

 Certification or licensure requirements are subject to change.
 Students enrolled in programs leading to certification or licensure must meet all current requirements, regardless of the catalog chosen.